Drone Laws in the United Kingdom

-- You must not fly a small unmanned aircraft closer than 1 kilometer (0.6 mile) from the boundary of a protected aerodrome (called the “runway protection zone”) without first checking that you have permission to do so from air traffic control, the flight information service unit, or the operator of the protected aerodrome.
+- You must not fly a small unmanned aircraft closer than 5 kilometers (3 miles) from the boundary of a protected aerodrome (called the “runway protection zone”) without first checking that you have permission to do so from air traffic control, the flight information service unit, or the operator of the protected aerodrome.

 - You may not cause or permit any article or animal (whether or not attached to a parachute) to be dropped from a small unmanned aircraft in a way that endangers persons or property.

 For more information on the United Kingdom’s drone laws, see this page on the CAA’s website.